Open House residents pose at the pumpkin patch

 Gender Inclusive Housing

-Gender Inclusive Community
+Gender Inclusive Theme Community

-Part of 4th floor of Lowell Center | Singles, doubles, and triples with bathrooms | Any gender
+Singles, doubles, and triples with bathrooms | Any gender

-This community is available in the southeast neighborhood of campus just feet from Lake Mendota and State Street.
-Roommate preferences can be of any gender (regardless of a student’s assigned sex, gender, gender expression, or sexual orientation).
+Note: roommate preferences can be of any gender (regardless of a student’s assigned sex, gender, gender expression, or sexual orientation).
 If you do not indicate a roommate preference, a roommate of any gender may be assigned.

 Back to top